 The last solution that you can try is do a system restore.
 If your System Protection is turned on, Windows will create a restore point before you install the driver.
 Then you can follow these steps to restore the driver to earlier version to fix this issue.

 1) Press Win+R (Windows logo key and R key) at the same time to invoke a run box.

 2) Type rstrui.exe and click OK.
 The System Restore Window will open.

 3) Click Next then you may see the following screen.
-Select a restore point that was created before the error occurred.
+Select a restore point created before the error occurred.
 You can tell from the created Date and Time.
 Click Next to continue and follow the on-screen instructions to finish the restore.

-4) Reboot your PC and check to see if the problem is resolved.
+4) Reboot your PC and check to see if the blue screen is gone.